Photo: A view of the devastation in Gulf Port, Mississippi after Hurricane Katrina

 There is much more to say about the contrast between Worldview and the Christian wisdom tradition.
 I have more to present on this matter, but will give us time ponder this much for now.
 If you are interested in hearing other voices that stand in favor of wisdom v worldview consider some wise words from Davenant Institute, their blog entries, short videos and Summer courses.

-NOTE: A follow-up to this post will explore further implications of the “worldview” industry in Christian churches and education AND also offer practical insights for pursuing Christian wisdom.
+NOTE: A follow-up to this post in June 2018 will explore further implications of the “worldview” industry in Christian churches and education AND also offer practical insights for pursuing Christian wisdom.
 If you are interested in hearing more about this and other topics, please subscribe in the subscribe box to the right or bottom of this post.
 You will receive an email when a new post is published.

 Thank you for your interest.